IMPORTANT NOTE: 49er Card Terms and Conditions for 2021-22 are subject to change based on alterations in operations due to COVID-19.

 d.
 Upon account closures, any refund processed from the Cardholder’s SVA, after the Administrative Fee is deducted, will first be applied toward any debt the Cardholder owes to the University; any remaining balance will be refunded to the Cardholder.

 e.
-A Student refund will be posted as a credit to the Cardholder’s Student Account and shall be disbursed by the University in accordance with the regularly scheduled refund procedures.
+A Student refund will be posted as a credit to the Cardholder’s Student Account and shall be disbursed by the University following the regularly scheduled refund procedures.
 Non-student refunds will be issued by ACH to the last bank account on record (employees with payroll direct deposit) or by check to the last known address on record (all other non-student cardholders).

 g.
-In the event an account closure ACH refund is rejected by a Bank, a refund check is returned by the United States Postal Service as undeliverable, or the address of a cardholder cannot be reasonably be determined, the SVA balance refund shall be escheated to the State of North Carolina in accordance with state law.
+In the event an account closure ACH refund is rejected by a Bank, the United States Postal Service returns a refund check as undeliverable, or the address of a cardholder cannot be reasonably be determined, the SVA balance refund shall be escheated to the State of North Carolina per state law.

 9. Receipts and Statements